kaiewiggins/kaiewiggins.github.io/_posts/2023-01-08-birth-of-a-micro-trilogy.md

 So I had a novella's-worth of story on my hands, split into three roughly-even parts, two of which ended on mild cliffhangers, the second darker than the first . . .

-Sounds awfully like your classic three-act structure—or a fantasy trilogy.
+Sounds awfully like your classic three-act structure—*or a fantasy trilogy*.

 At the same time, I'd been meaning to play rapid release strategies and KU.
 So this is a bit of an experiment, allowing the story to follow it's own natural structure while giving readers an episodic mini-series sort of reading experience.
 Hopefully it's fun!
 And, at some point in the future, I'll probably pull *Spectres* from KU and give it a more standard wide-release in novella form. :)